indranil143/MelodyMind-Hybrid-Music-Recommendation-System/README.md

 ## 🤝 Contributing
 Feel free to fork, experiment, and contribute!
 If you have suggestions, **open an issue** or **submit a pull request**.

+## License
+This project is licensed under the **MIT License**.
+See the LICENSE file for more information.